POBOROJO/Kanha-GPT/README.md

 - Styling: CSS modules and styled-components are used for styling, ensuring a consistent and visually appealing design.

 ### Installation:
-1. Clone the repository: `git clone https://github.com/yourusername/gita-gpt.git`
+1. Clone the repository: `git clone https://github.com/POBOROJO/Kanha-GPT.git`

-2. Navigate to the project directory: `cd gita-gpt`
+2. Navigate to the project directory: `cd Kanha-gpt`

 3. Install the backend dependencies: `npm install`